 Aloe pearsonii Schönland

-Aloe pearsonii is a densely branched and erect plant up to 3 feet (90 cm) tall, with lower stem area often covered with dead, persistent leaves and the upper area with living leaves.
+Aloe pearsonii is a densely branched succulent with erect, up to 3 feet (90 cm) tall stems with the lower area often covered with dead, persistent leaves and the upper area with living leaves.
 Branching may take place from the base of the stem or higher up.
 The densely arranged leaves are elongate-triangular, mainly downward curving and arranged in 4 ranks.
-The dull, bluish-green leaves often turn red, especially in times of drought.
+They are dull bluish-green and often turn red, especially in times of drought.
 The backward curving leaves give the rosettes a distinctive appearance that is unmistakable of this species.
 The inflorescence is often branched low down into two or three head-shaped racemes.
-Flower color is varied from red, yellow and red-yellow.
+Flower color is varied from red, yellow, and red-yellow.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care